Entropic Collapse and Extreme First-Passage Times in Discrete Ballistic Transport: Discussion

 \textit{Scope and limitations.} A central assumption of our framework is that the cumulative probability of arrivals occurring within a fixed number of steps beyond the graph distance remains asymptotically proportional to the shortest-path probability.
 This assumption captures the idea that while longer paths proliferate combinatorially, their total probability weight is suppressed by an entropic penalty.
-When this balance holds, the extreme statistics are dominated by near-geodesic trajectories, and the scaling limit described in Theorem \ref{thm1} applies.
+When this balance holds, the extreme statistics are dominated by near-geodesic trajectories, and the scaling limit described in Eq.~\eqref{eq:meanTN} applies.

+We also assume equal-probability random walks within $\mathcal{H}$; the extension to biased or heterogeneous transition rates, relevant for systems such as kinesin stepping and router queuing, remains an open direction.

 Importantly, not all discrete geometries satisfy this condition.
 In particular, graphs with exponential volume growth along geodesics—such as infinite regular trees—exhibit a proliferation of near-geodesic excursions whose cumulative probability grows with the source–target distance.
-In such cases, the present scaling regime breaks down, and the extreme statistics fall into a different universality class.
+In such cases, the present scaling regime breaks down, and the extreme statistics fall into a different class.
 Rather than representing a failure of the theory, this delineates a sharp boundary between ballistic-dominated and entropy-dominated search processes.
+This boundary is precisely captured by the entropic boundedness condition introduced in Section~\ref{sec:framework}.
+We summarize this delineation as follows: if $F(k)$ is independent of $d$, then our Eq.~\eqref{eq:distTN} holds.

-This distinction highlights a key message of the paper: the geometry of the underlying graph directly determines the universality class of extreme first-passage behavior.
+This distinction highlights a key message of the paper: the geometry of the underlying graph directly determines the class of extreme first-passage behavior.

 \textit{Physical interpretation.} From a physical perspective, the extreme-event regime analyzed here corresponds to a competition between many independent searchers, each attempting to realize an atypically efficient trajectory.
 The earliest arrival is not produced by diffusive exploration but by rare, nearly deterministic paths that minimize distance while tolerating only a limited number of local fluctuations.
 This, again, is a differentiation between injection-limited processes and bulk-limited processes, for which our entropy condition provides precise thresholds.